Brown-LEMS/GRNG/ReadMe.md

-# HierarchicalRNG
+# Generalized Relative Neighborhood Graph (GRNG)

 ### Overview:
-The HierarchicalRNG (hRNG) is an incremental, hierarchical approach to constructing the Relative Neighborhood Graph (RNG).
+The Generalized RNG (GRNG) is an incremental, hierarchical approach to constructing the Relative Neighborhood Graph (RNG).

 Each layer of the hierarchy contains a graph that is a generalization of the RNG, where each node is a "pivot" in that layer with an associated radius.
 The bottom, RNG layer includes all exemplar has a radius of 0.
 - The radius of a pivot determines the size of its pivot domain (hypersphere around the pivot), and pivots in lower layers within its domain are considered children of that pivot.
-- The hRNG takes an incremental approach to building the index.
+- This uses an incremental approach to building the index.

 ## Requirements and Dependencies
 - Tested on gcc 8.3.0 and CMake 3.15